dawson-teu/TetrisClone/readme.md

 # TetrisClone

-A clone of Tetris that runs in a web browser
+A clone of the video game Tetris.
+It runs in the browser on a website.